nadavsu/mta-crypt/README.md

 * We support password length
-* After Dercyptor finds a printable password it continues to decrypt until gets an acknowledgement from the server that the password decrypted , then waits until recieving new password.
+* After decryptor finds a printable password it continues to decrypt until gets an acknowledgement from the server that the password decrypted , then waits until recieving new password.

 ## Contributors
-Nadav Suliman
+- Nadav Suliman
-Shimon Arshavsky
+- Shimon Arshavsky